Eyeglasses and Contact Lenses

 The type of lenses used in eyeglasses depends on the type of vision problem and may

 Concave lenses.
 These are thinnest in the center.
-They are used to correct nearsightedness
+They are used to correct nearsightedness.
+The numerical

-(myopia), the numerical prescription in diopters is always marked with a minus (-)
+prescription in diopters is always marked with a minus (-) symbol.

 Convex lenses.
-These are thickest in the center, like a magnifying glass.
-They are
+These are thickest in the center.
+They are used to correct farsightedness.
+The numerical

 Facts about contact lenses